Go to the Students section

 13. Extant leave

-13.1 Students who intend to apply for a visa extension in order to receive extant leave must request a CAS number no later than five working days prior to their course end date on PIP.
+13.1 Students who intend to apply for a visa extension in order to receive extant leave must request a CAS number no later than five working days prior to their course end date on the Student Information system.

 14. Police registration